l0neaadil/Python_projects/02_Network_scanner/README.md

   functionalities through which we can easily forge and manipulate the packet.
 Scapy module is not included in Python3 library by default.

-- *summary():* This method provide us the status of the packet that we have created.
+- *summary():* This method provides us the status of the packet that we have created.
 It does not provide the detailed information about the packet, it just gives us the basic idea like what is the destination of the packet etc.